What to Know About House Down Payment Gift Money

 If you aren’t lucky enough to have some of the down payment gifted to you, there are other things you can do to find the money.

-There are some down payment gift assistance programs that could help.
+Some down payment gift assistance programs could help.
 If you meet the requirements, you might be able to get up to 7 percent of your down payment funded through such a program.
-These programs can be offered by state housing associations or private organizations in your area.
+State housing associations or private organizations can offer these programs in your area.

 Increasing your down payment funds could be as simple as selling some of your possessions or getting extra work.
 You could even start a side hustle business to increase your income and save for a home faster.